 Joe Cullin .
 Randolph, NJ . email@example.com

-Download a two-page PDF document or read a more-detailed history below.
+Download a PDF document or read a more-detailed history below.

 I've enjoyed roles ranging from senior developer to director of a large multi-office set of teams.
 I like to stay close to the hands-on action, either as an individual contributor or in a hybrid role with some management/leadership expectations.
 (Though I wouldn't rule out a higher-level management position if it were the perfect fit.)